Clinical decision support system: Effectiveness

-A 5-year evaluation of the effectiveness of a CDSS in implementing rational treatment of bacterial infections was published in 2014; according to the authors, it was the first long-term study of a CDSS.
+A five-year evaluation of the effectiveness of a CDSS in implementing rational treatment of bacterial infections for antimicrobial stewardship was published in 2014; according to the authors, it was the first long-term study of a CDSS.

 Challenges to adoption

 Clinical challenges

 Much effort has been put forth by many medical institutions and software companies to produce viable CDSSs to support all aspects of clinical tasks.
 However, with the complexity of clinical workflows and the demands on staff time high, care must be taken by the institution deploying the support system to ensure that the system becomes an integral part of the clinical workflow.
 Some CDSSs have met with varying amounts of success, while others have suffered from common problems preventing or reducing successful adoption and acceptance.

 Two sectors of the healthcare domain in which CDSSs have had a large impact are the pharmacy and billing sectors.
 Commonly used pharmacy and prescription-ordering systems now perform batch-based checking orders for negative drug interactions and report warnings to the ordering professional.
 Another sector of success for CDSS is in billing and claims filing.
 Since many hospitals rely on Medicare reimbursements to stay in operation, systems have been created to help examine both a proposed treatment plan and the current rules of Medicare to suggest a plan that attempts to address both the care of the patient and the financial needs of the institution.

-Other CDSSs that are aimed at diagnostic tasks have found success, but are often very limited in deployment and scope.
+Other CDSSs that are aimed at diagnostic tasks have found success but are often very limited in deployment and scope.
 The Leeds Abdominal Pain System went operational in 1971 for the University of Leeds hospital.
 It was reported to have produced a correct diagnosis in 91.8% of cases, compared to the clinicians' success rate of 79.6%.

 Despite the wide range of efforts by institutions to produce and use these systems, widespread adoption and acceptance have still not yet been achieved for most offerings.
 One large roadblock to acceptance has historically been workflow integration.
 A tendency to focus only on the functional decision-making core of the CDSS existed, causing a deficiency in planning how the clinician will use the product in situ.
 CDSSs were stand-alone applications, requiring the clinician to cease working on their current system, switch to the CDSS, input the necessary data (even if it had already been inputted into another system), and examine the results produced.
 The additional steps break the flow from the clinician's perspective and cost precious time.